 Yet, as can be seen from the Church of Ireland articles of 1631, Ussher sought to establish co-existence of protestant Christians rather than to provoke ongoing controversy.
 He, along with bishops William Bedell (Kilmore) and John Richardson (Ardagh) sent a positive letter in 1734 to John Dury who had written to them about his ecumenical project (one in which others, such as Lady Ranelagh, took an interest).
 Ussher continued to correspond with Dury until Dury’s involvement with the Westminster Assembly .
-This was only part of the wide correspondence that Ussher was involved in, spanning the Boates, whose book he had published, the Hartlib circle and, despite Ussher’s opposition to toleration of Catholicism, priests and friars.
-These included his Catholic relations and, indirectly and cautiously on their side, with scholars such David Rothe and Luke Wadding through the Jesuit William Malone and the Franciscan Thomas Strange.
+This was only part of the wide correspondence that Ussher was involved in, spanning the Boates whose book he had published, the Hartlib circle and (despite Ussher’s opposition to toleration of Catholicism) Catholic priests and friars.
+These included his Catholic relations, and with scholars such as David Rothe and Luke Wadding who corresponded indirectly and cautiously through intermediaries such as the Jesuit William Malone and the Franciscan Thomas Strange.
 In 1641, Fr Brendan Conor wrote to Ussher in London (my additions in angle brackets)

 I was expecting letters from Belgium, from the distinguished Puteanus and our Stanihurst <William, Jesuit and cousin of Ussher>, which have not yet arrived, [but which] will swiftly be brought to satisfy your wishes.
 At the same time you will see the most welcome [letter] of Colgan, my colleague in [these] studies, and together with those, the letters of Columbanus which you seek. […] The iniquity of time separates us, but your sincere [friend] Brendan will not cease to pray that God’s kindness may join us [again].